sebastiantiede/kanboard-plugin-wysiwyg/README.md

 Kanboard Markdown WYSIWYG Editor Plugin
 =======================

-This plugin override core comment textareas and extents it with common shortcuts like e.g. bold, italic.
+This plugin overrides core comment textareas and extends it with common shortcuts like bold, italic.

 Installation
 ------------